Informal Carer of the Year Award

 Caring for someone with dementia may lead to feelings of guilt, sadness, confusion or anger.
 Unlike with other conditions, it can be difficult to communicate and share these feelings with someone with dementia, leaving you feeling very isolated.
 It’s important to acknowledge these feelings, and remember that there’s no right or wrong way to feel.

 Carers’ groups can be a good way to get support from other carers who understand what you’re going through and can share their own experiences.
 Most groups meet regularly and may offer speakers, leisure activities, trips and simply time to sit and chat.
-Ask your dementia adviser or social services about local groups or contact the Alzheimer’s Society, Dementia UK or Carers UK for details.
+Ask your dementia adviser or social services about local groups or contact the Alzheimer’s Society or Carers UK for details.

 Online groups can also be a great source of support, especially if you can’t get out and about or if you need someone to talk to when no-one else is around.
 Try the Talking Point forums on the Alzheimer’s Society website or the message boards on the Carers UK website.